Black bears and mountain lions frequent Wood River Valley trails

 — Slowly back away while maintaining eye contact with the lion.

-For more information or to report sightings and encounters contact the Magic Valley Regional Office at (208) 324-4359 during business hours, 8 a.m. – 5 p.m.
-Monday – Friday.
-If after hours, local conservation officers can be reached by calling the Citizens Against Poaching (CAP) hotline at 1-800-632-5999.
-Reports can also be made to the Blaine County Sheriff at (208) 788-5555.
+For more information or to report sightings and encounters, contact the Magic Valley Regional Office at 208-324-4359 during business hours, 8 a.m. to 5 p.m.
+Monday through Friday.
+If after hours, local conservation officers can be reached by calling the Citizens Against Poaching hotline at 1-800-632-5999.
+Reports can also be made to the Blaine County Sheriff at 208-788-5555.